Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators: The Sigmoid-FTRL Design

+We formalize this idea in the following way: as a corollary of Lemma~\ref{lemma:ridge-pred-exact-form}, we can obtain a closed form expression of the \emph{prediction tracking error}:

-Lemma~\ref{lemma-tracking-error} demonstrates that the expected prediction tracking error depend on three things: the per-iteration leverage scores, the potential outcomes, and the fourth moments of the inverse probabilities.
-Throughout the remainder of the section, we focus on the role of the inverse probabilities moments; in the appendix, all three of these quantities are carefully dealt with.
+The expression above demonstrates that the expected prediction tracking error depends on three things: the per-iteration leverage scores, the potential outcomes, and the fourth moments of the inverse probabilities.
+Throughout the remainder of the section, we focus on the role of the moments of the inverse probabilities; in the appendix, all three of these quantities are carefully dealt with.

 The inverse probabilities are controlled, in part, by our choice of sigmoidal regularization.
-The following lemma illustrates the effect of the sigmoidal regularization for any sigmoid satisfying Condition~\ref{condition:sigmoid} on the resulting inverse probabilities.
+The following lemma illustrates the effect of the sigmoidal regularization for any sigmoid satisfying Condition~\mainref{condition:sigmoid} on the resulting inverse probabilities.